zaneahmed1/8-0-react-routing-lab/README.md

 ## Instructions

 The general functionality of the page already exists.
+Unfortunately, the contents of three different pages are all dumped on the main page!

-However, you will need to add routing for the page.
+You will need to add routing for the page.
 To complete this lab, you will need to create the following routes:

 - `/`: When going to the index, you should see the `Home` component, alongside the `Nav` and `Footer`.
 - `/staff`: When going to the Staff page route, you should see the `StaffList` component, alongside the `Nav` and `Footer`.